All Episodes

 The media is not citizens of the United States.

-I may be a shock to some of you.
+Maybe a shock to some of you.

 Let me take you back.

-And Bernard Shaw and two other CNN people are holed up in the Al Rashid Hotel.
+And Bernard Shaw and two other CNN people are holed up in the Al-Rashid Hotel.

-Which means that Bernard Shaw and a couple others have to make tracks out of there.
+The Al-Rashid Hotel ends up being an allied target, meaning we're hitting it, which means that Bernard Shaw and a couple others have to make tracks out of there.

 So they do.

-They make tracks out, CFCM brings them back.
+They make tracks out.

 The Defense Department asked to debrief them.